carlos-gg/digitalgarden/content/AI4ES/Weather forecasting, nowcasting.md

 	- [[GANs]] for spatio-temporal forecasting
 	- https://www.climatechange.ai/CameraReadySubmissions%202-119/52/CameraReadySubmission/nips2019_icml.pdf
 - #PAPER [A generative adversarial network approach to (ensemble) weather prediction (Bihlo 2020)](https://arxiv.org/abs/2006.07718)
-	- Implemented a deep convolutional [[GANs]] to predict the geopotential height of the 500 hPa pressure level, the two-meter temperature and the total precipitation for the next 24 hours over Europe
+	- Implemented a deep convolutional [[AI/Deep learning/GANs]] to predict the geopotential height of the 500 hPa pressure level, the two-meter temperature and the total precipitation for the next 24 hours over Europe
 	- The proposed models are trained on 4 years of ERA5 reanalysis data from 2015–2018 with the goal to predict the associated meteorological fields in 2019
 	- The forecasts show a good qualitative and quantitative agreement with the true reanalysis data for the geopotential height and two-meter temperature, while failing for total precipitation, thus indicating that weather forecasts based on data alone may be possible for specific meteorological parameters
 - #PAPER [Ensemble methods for neural network-based weather forecasts (Scher 2020)](https://arxiv.org/abs/2002.05398v2)